 CALL mysql.sp_set_firewall_mode(user, 'RESET');

-the subject and set its mode to
+for the profile and set its mode to

 To assess firewall activity, examine its status variables.
 For